-- more consistent filtration properties, due somewhat to needing less binder material to manufacture a cohesive carbon block. - broader array of binding materials from which to choose. - more porous binder material can be used , resulting in superior performance and increased capacity when comparing same sized blocks.
+- more consistent filtration properties - more porous binder material can be used, resulting in superior performance and increased capacity when comparing same sized blocks

-Carbon Filter Design Parameters - Raw Material Selection
+Raw Material Selection

 There are a variety of raw materials used to make carbon block filters.
 Some of the most common sources of carbon are bituminous coal, wood, and nutshells.